 If you were involved in an accident with a semi or other commercial truck, you should consider working with an attorney who can establish what happened.
 The underlying cause of a truck accident is not always clear.
 It could be the truck driver was distracted or intoxicated.
 It could be the truck driver was unknowingly operating a vehicle with a manufacturing defect or it could be the truck driver, trucking company, or maintenance provided failed to keep the truck in good repair.
-Under these circumstances, a negligent truck maintenance lawyer from Lugar Law PC will fight for you to receive fair compensation for your injuries.
+Under these circumstances, a negligent truck maintenance lawyer from Lugar Injury Law will fight for you to receive fair compensation for your injuries.

 The Importance of Preventative Maintenance